yashpatel5400/avocet/README.md

 Please open issues for bugs/feature requests and PRs for fixes/additions.
 See CONTRIBUTING.md for guidelines.

 ## Citation
-If you use Avocet in academic work, please cite:
+If you use Robbuffet in academic work, please cite:
 ```
 @software{robbuffet,
   title = {Robbuffet: Conformal prediction and robust decision making},